COVID-19 UPDATE

 What is an Official Community Plan (OCP) you ask?
 It’s a policy tool for Council and citizens to manage change in our community.
 All properties within the City of Rossland are subject to the objectives and policies of the OCP.

 The City of Rossland updated the Official Community Plan in October 2022.
 The 2022 OCP Update ‘Imagine Rossland Future Ready’ takes a 10+ year glimpse into the future of Rossland.
 It reflects our vision, values, and plans for change.
-‘Imagine Rossland Future Ready’ OCP will help Council in making decisions on important issues.

 Follow this link to view the Official Community Plan (OCP)